-Located on the Konkon coast in Ratnagiri district of Maharashtra, I am Ganpatipule – a spectacular beach destination looking at the Arabian Sea.
-I am an idyllic gateway for nature and beach lovers and I am also a quite popular pilgrimage destination in this part of the country.
+Located on the Konkon coast in Ratnagiri district of Maharashtra, Ganpatipule – a spectacular beach destination looking at the Arabian Sea.
+Ganpatipule beach is an idyllic gateway for nature and beach lovers and it is also a quite popular pilgrimage destination in this part of the country.

 Ganpatipule Tourism is very popular among tourists because of the clean beach.
 Ganpatipule name is originated from the name of Lord Ganpati or Lord Ganesha.
 According to local folklore, Lord Ganpati moved to Pule from his original abode umbrage by some remark made by a native lady.